leegenes/protrackt/README.md

-# protrackttool
+# protrackt-api

-a tool for tracking your professional life
+api for protrackt, a tool for tracking your professional self